Yang94J/blockChainTools/accountsGenerator/Readme.md

 `x y`, which x represents the number of accounts to be generated and y represents the length of the suffix composed by one single character.

+The keystore info (address and the private key) is stored in the memeory and only display on the screen